- Written by MADISON FARKAS MADISON FARKAS

 Many people who use Challenger Park praise the quality and inclusivity of the facility itself; their complaints come from the lack of public transportation.
 Calgary Transit does not run service directly to Challenger Park.

-Its website suggests three transit locations, but all are roughly a 30-minute walk from the park itself.
+The park's website suggests three transit locations, but all are roughly a 30-minute walk from the park itself.
 What's more, long stretches of the route along Pegasus Road, the only available access point from one of the bus stops, don't have sidewalks or pedestrian pathways.

 Calgary Transit's representative, Ron Collins, said they are aware of the problem and have had requests in the past to provide service to the park.
 While Calgary Transit has long-term plans to run service to Challenger Park, this will likely not happen in the foreseeable future.